 Not me, though, and especially not in the fall, when immense schools of yellow perch gather around easily to identify locations and fight to bite your bait.

 There is another reason I like pursuing perch at this time of the year, however, and that is because I can carefully waypoint the precise location of the biggest schools on the handheld GPS unit that I keep in the boat and that resides on my snowmachine in the winter.

-Matter of fact, the fishing is so fast and furious at first ice, that good friend and In-Fisherman television host, Doug Stange, has already contacted me about making plans to ice fish for yellow perch during the first week of January.
-It is a winter tradition Doug and I have enjoyed for over a decade now, and we always celebrate the rewards of our labours with a mouth-watering yellow perch shorelunch-- or two.
+Matter of fact, the fishing is so fast and furious at first ice, that a good friend and In-Fisherman Television host, Doug Stange, has already contacted me about making plans to ice fish for yellow perch during the first week of January.
+It is a winter tradition Doug and I have enjoyed for over a decade now, and we always celebrate the rewards of our labours with a mouth-watering yellow perch shore lunch-- or two.

-Truth of the matter is, like many anglers in the know, Doug would just as soon dine on a stack of steaming hot, crispy perch fillets than anything else.
-That is why yellow perch are among the most sought after commercial fish in fresh water, especially in places like Port Dover, along the north shore of Lake Erie, where people come from all over the world to enjoy the tasty panfish.
+The truth of the matter is, as many anglers in the know, Doug would just as soon dine on a stack of steaming hot, crispy perch fillets than anything else.
+That is why yellow perch are among the most sought-after commercial fish in freshwater, especially in places like Port Dover, along the north shore of Lake Erie, where people come from all over the world to enjoy the tasty panfish.
 If you've never savoured "Dover Perch" in one of the local eateries, trust me, you don't know what you've missed.